ShreejanKumar/COVID-19-Detection-using-Chest-X-rays/README.md

 X-ray images.
 The task is a simple classification problem where given an input chest X-ray image, the machine learning-based model must detect whether the subject of study has been infected or not.

+Results - 95% Accuracy with 90% Recall value